tindzk/blog/articles/content-based-language-learning.md

 # A content-based approach
 The initial interest in a language is piqued by the desire to use the language in real-world situations or consume specific literature, music or movies.
 As we saw in the previous section, this stands in stark contrast to the way most courses and tools are structured.

 To stay motivated, learners could consume content aligned with their interests.
-Ideally, this would be content that they may also readily consume in their mother tongue.
+Ideally, this would be content that they may also readily consume in their mother tongue if it was available in it.

 Access to knowledge is the primary reason why people learn English and also succeed in it.
-Once the content moves to the foreground, as opposed to 'learning language X', eventual proficiency merely becomes a side-effect of the continuous effort of using the language.
+Once the content moves to the foreground, as opposed to 'learning language X', eventual proficiency merely becomes a side-effect of continuously using the language.

 This content-based approach could be classified as more applied than classroom teaching.
 Although studying vocabulary or grammar is not the focus of this methodology, these may form part of the process, but must be derived from the content the learner encounters.